-How Insurers are Boosting Their Fraud Detection To Stop Criminals
+How Insurers Are Boosting Their Fraud Detection To Stop Criminals

-However, it’s not all doom and gloom.
-The Australian insurance industry is faced with a fantastic opportunity to become a global centre of excellence in the fight against insurance fraud.
+However, it's not all doom and gloom.
+The Australian insurance industry is faced with a fantastic opportunity to become a global center of excellence in the fight against insurance fraud.
 By learning from the successes and failures seen in other parts of the world and leveraging recent technological innovations, Australian insurers are now able to fight back, stem the losses, and stop allowing criminals to impact policy pricing and customer experience.

 Within the Australian insurance industry, there is a broad spectrum of fraud detection and investigation mechanisms in operation.
 There are still plenty of insurers out there who rely on tip-offs and the gut instinct of claims handlers to detect fraud, whilst others are using basic automated business rules and scorecards, and a small handful are adopting more advanced techniques.

 While there is a collective moral obligation for the industry to stamp out crime, those who do it most effectively have an opportunity to out-compete those who are behind the curve, through sharper policy pricing and a better-claiming experience for the customer.

 Only by bringing multiple techniques together and accounting for the interconnected nature of human behavior, can insurers enable an effective detection strategy that stands up to the sophistication of modern criminals, whilst still addressing the high volumes of low-value opportunistic events that chip away at the bottom line.
 Moving away from lengthy batch-based processing and embracing real-time also helps insurers to keep a critical eye on customer experience.

 Events to entities to networks: A fraud detection maturity curve